peter88213/yW2OO/docs/usage.md

 ## Export to odt

-This will load yWriter 7 chapters and scenes into a new OpenDocument text document (odt).
+This will export yWriter 7 chapters and scenes to a new OpenDocument text document (odt).

 -   The document is placed in the same folder as the yWriter project.